Jupeta-Technologies/jupeta-marketplace/docs/category-management.md

   heroTitle: "Latest Smartphones",
   heroSubtitle: "Stay connected with the newest models",
   metaTitle: "Smartphones - Latest Models | Jupeta Electronics",
-  metaDescription: "Browse the newest smartphones from Apple, Samsung, Google and more with competitive prices.",
+  metaDescription: "Browse the newest smartphones from jpta, Samsung, Google and more with competitive prices.",
   displayOrder: 1
 }
 ```